Last Updated on September 14, 2021 by Lawrence Berezin

 For any residential street, regulations will be in effect only on the latest day posted on the sign on each side of the street.

-If the other side of the street has regulations on Monday and Thursday from it will be swept on Thursday only.
+-If the other side of the street has regulations on Monday and Thursday, it will only be swept on Thursday.

 Does this apply to metered areas?